DevExpress-Examples/devextreme-validator-display-validation-errors-only-on-button-click/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-#  DevExtreme Validator - How to display validation errors only on a button click
+#  Validator for DevExtreme - How to display validation errors only on a button click

 This example illustrates how to avoid validating an editor after its value was changed.
 Validation is performed on a button click only.
 The main idea is to extend the default adapter and override the <a href="https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxValidator/Configuration/adapter/#bypass">bypass</a> function to complete this task.
 For this, create a global variable to determine if validation was raised on a button click.<br>